 Non-breaching parties may be entitled to a recovery of damages when the other party breaches their contract.
 Because damages are dependent on the individual facts of a contract, contracts must be evaluated to determine if they are available and what remedies are most appropriate.
 When recoverable damages are available, they may include:

 - Actual damages – Actual damages are the monetary damages incurred as a result of a contract breach, such as lost revenue.
 This is known as your expectation damages and it refers to your financial position should the contract have been fulfilled.
 Expectation damages are measured by any diminution in value, as well as consequential and incidental damages.

 - Reliance damages – Your reliance interest is a measurement for compensation when you suffer financial losses for relying on the party whose lack of contractual performance cost you money.

 - Restitution damages – Restitution is awarded to restore you to the position where you were before the contract was formed and breached by the other party, and when you conferred a benefit with the expectation that they would perform.
 Restitution is calculated based on how much the breaching party gained.

 - Quantum meruit – Quantum meruit refers to the recovery of the value of services performed which benefited the other party.
 The phrase is Latin for “as much as he deserved.”

 - Liquidated damages – Liquidated damages are agreed upon during the formation of a contract, and entitles the non-breaching party to recovery for a specific breach.
 These are common in construction contracts where there is late performance.

 - Specific performance – When monetary damages do not make a non-breaching party whole, the breaching party may be required to perform a specific duty, often the contractual duty that was originally agreed upon.

-If you would like to discuss a potential breach of contract matter with our Texas legal team, call (713) 909-7323 to request a consultation.
+To seek legal advice for a breach of contract in Texas, call (713) 909-7323 to request a consultation.